zulip/zulip/docs/development/setup-vagrant.md

 See [Logging](../subsystems/logging.md) for further details on the run-dev.py console output.

-#### Committing and pushing changes with git
+#### Committing and pushing changes with Git

-When you're ready to commit or push changes via git, you will do this by running git commands in Terminal (macOS/Ubuntu) or Git BASH (Windows) in the directory where you cloned Zulip on your main machine.
+When you're ready to commit or push changes via Git, you will do this by running Git commands in Terminal (macOS/Ubuntu) or Git BASH (Windows) in the directory where you cloned Zulip on your main machine.

 If you're new to working with Git/GitHub, check out our [Git & GitHub